awslabs/aws-cloudfront-extensions/docs/distribution/ssl/README.en.md

 4. Choose **Get Started**.
    ![Create New SSL](/images/get_started_ssl.png)
-5. Enter a domain name for the certificate.
+5. Enter a domain name (CName such as www.amazon.com) for the certificate.
 6. Choose **Do not create distributions** since you already have a distribution for sample website.
    ![Enter Domain Name](/images/enter_domain_name.png)